Skip to main content

 --no-projects

-Use --no-projects to organize the output file directory without project folders and instead use the standard, sample-based folder structure.
+Use --no-projects to organize the output file directory without project folders into the standard, sample-based folder structure.

 bases2fastq /input /output --no-projects